sourcekris/goflint/README.md

  * `(z *FmpzPoly) Pow(m *FmpzPoly, e int) *FmpzPoly` Pow sets z to m^e and returns z.
  * `(z *FmpzPoly) DivRem(m *FmpzPoly) (*FmpzPoly, *FmpzPoly)` DivRem computes q, r such that z=mq+r and 0 ≤ len(r) < len(m).

-### Univatiate Polynomials over the integers modulo n.
+### Univariate Polynomials over the integers modulo n.
  * `NewFmpzModPoly(n *Fmpz) *FmpzModPoly` NewFmpzModPoly allocates a new FmpzModPoly mod n and returns it.
  * `NewFmpzModPoly2(n *Fmpz, a int) *FmpzModPoly` NewFmpzModPoly2 allocates a new FmpzModPoly mod n with at least a coefficients and returns it.
  * `SetString(poly string) (*FmpzModPoly, error)` SetString returns a polynomial mod n using the string representation as the definition.